Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

   - /about.html
 ---
 I am a fifth year PhD candidate from Yale University advised by Prof. Abhishek Bhattacharjee.
 My research is inspired by cognitive principles for performance improvement in virtual memory management system.
 Specifically, I am revisiting memory access prefetching as a continual learning task typically seen in datacenters.
 My research aims at improving the use of machine learning for prefetching.
-This looks at the fundamnetal challeneges such as catastrophic forgetting which limits the application of machine learning techniques for memeory management.
+This looks at the fundamnetal challenges such as catastrophic forgetting which limits the application of machine learning techniques for memeory management.

 Before Yale, I was part of the compiler optimization group at NVIDIA.
 I completed my undergraduate from University of Pune, India and wrote my undergraduate thesis at Indian Institute of Technology, Mumbai where I was advised by Prof. Uday Khedkar.